Mummanajagadeesh/NVM-Innovation-Contest/README.md

-# **NVM-Edge Adaptive Mixed-Signal SoC**
+# **Radiation-Tolerant Mixed-Signal SoC with ReRAM-Based Non-Volatile Memory Integration**

-## **1. Project Overview**
+## **1. Technical Overview**

-This repository contains the full implementation details for the **NVM-Edge Adaptive Mixed-Signal SoC**, a compact edge computing system designed around **BM Labs’ ReRAM-based Non-Volatile Memory IP**.
+This repository documents the design and verification of a **radiation-tolerant mixed-signal telemetry acquisition System-on-Chip (SoC)** implemented using **BM Labs ReRAM-based Non-Volatile Memory (NVM) IP**, synthesized and physically verified under the **SkyWater SKY130 process** within the **Caravel open-source platform**.

-The design demonstrates persistent analog calibration storage, low-power wake-up recovery, and deterministic digital control on the **SkyWater SKY130 open PDK**, leveraging the **Caravel SoC harness**.
+The SoC implements **redundant digital control logic**, **radiation-hardened memory-mapped NVM configuration**, and **high-precision analog sampling and telemetry interfaces** designed for **long-duration mission operation** in environments subject to ionizing radiation or unpredictable power cycling.

-The project explores the intersection of **mixed-signal processing and non-volatile storage**, targeting edge domains where data persistence and analog precision are critical — such as sensor interface controllers, autonomous instrumentation nodes, or radiation-hardened data loggers.
+The architecture targets **reliable configuration retention and analog parameter persistence**, enabling full state recovery without firmware intervention following single-event upsets or brownout events.

 ---

-## **2. Design Motivation**
+## **2. Design Motivation and Application Domain**

-Traditional volatile architectures reset analog calibration parameters on every power cycle, leading to excessive configuration overhead and increased energy consumption.
+In radiation-exposed or intermittently powered systems — such as **low-orbit telemetry units, remote sensing payloads, or autonomous instrumentation nodes** — volatile memories are unsuitable for parameter retention between power cycles.
-The **ReRAM-based NVM** enables **instant-on analog reinitialization** without firmware boot latency, providing a deterministic analog-digital coupling for autonomous edge systems.
+ReRAM NVM provides a **bitcell-level non-volatility** with **low write current** and **radiation resilience**, making it ideal for retaining calibration constants, acquisition parameters, and control states.

-The proposed design integrates:
+The system serves as a **complete telemetry controller**, consisting of:

-* Persistent analog bias coefficients stored in ReRAM arrays.
+* A multi-channel ADC/DAC interface for analog signal acquisition.
-* Programmable ADC and DAC front-ends with self-calibration.
+* Digital control logic for sampling scheduling and data formatting.
-* Digital RISC-V control micro-block for coefficient update and NVM management.
+* ReRAM-based parameter storage for configuration persistence.
-* Complete open-source verification and synthesis flow using SKY130.
+* Fault-tolerant reset and recovery logic for deterministic restart.

 ---